drshahizan/software-engineering/lab/lab 1/izzah/aboutme.md

 I'm a 1st year student in degree on data engineering from Shah Alam, Selangor.
-I'm passionate about data analysis and software development. 🤖💻📊
+Age : 20 years old

 ## Current Projects